 1. A Microscope

 Every family should have one or at the least you should know one person who has a microscope at home.
 Children are always fascinated with bugs, especially the boys.
 With our equatorial climate, there is no short of bugs.
-This could effectively bring down the dengue cases because the mosquitoes were caught by kids for scientific research.
-That is indeed an overstatement, but you get the point.
 A simple x20 or better, a x100 microscope can get the child to conclude that spiders are not insects.
 When the discovery is made, it sticks in the mind.
-But when it’s a text book or guide book that tells you that, it literally removes the joy of discovery and learning.
+But when it’s a text book that tells you that, it literally removes the joy of discovery and learning.
 And it’s no wonder children nowadays are disinterested in discovery but more keen towards simply “googling” for answers.
 Can you imagine the kids asking uncle Google; “what to do with parents when they become too old?”, and you expect this bunch to take care of this planet after we are gone?

 2. A Telescope (or at the minimum, a star gazing Binoculars)

 While the “bug parts” can be fascinating under the microscope, man will eventually want to zoom out into the heavens above to find his coordinates or his place among the heavens.
 Therefore, the second item is a telescope.
 When was the last time you saw the full moon and wondered what is that big thing doing up there?
 Where are the known stars in the night sky which our ancestors from the great civilizations of the past spent hundreds of years discovering, mapping and naming them?
 One danger of the telescope is that it can blind the eyes if pointed at the sun.
 Therefore, it is one instrument that should be controlled by parents and taken out only at night.